tamirmgl05/PyBer_Analysis/README.md

 ![Pyber_fare_summary](https://user-images.githubusercontent.com/107653012/179315333-922232fe-f51b-4591-947a-234a0cd70d27.png)

 • The line chart above shows the total fare by city type between January 1, 2019 and April 29, 2019.
-The total fare

-• On the other hand, in the Rural area there are more demand for drivers.
-Thus, average fare per driver($55.49) is way more compared to Suburban($39.50) and Urban($16.57) areas.
+The total fares for the urban area was the highest at the end of the February and the beginning of the March.

+• The total fares for the suburban area was the highest at the end of the February just like urban area.

+• Unlike urban and suburban areas, the total fares for the rural area reached it's highest rate in April, 2019.

 Summary:

-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
-(4 pt)
+° The total revenue is the highest in Urban area.